knative/docs/docs/eventing/sources/pingsource.md

 ### Verify

-Wait a bit and look at the logs for the `event-display` event consumer by entering the following command:
+View the logs for the `event-display` event consumer by entering the following command:

 ```shell
 kubectl -n pingsource-example logs -l app=event-display --tail=100
 ```

-This returns the `Attributes` and `Data` of the events the `PingSource` sent to `event-display`:
+This returns the `Attributes` and `Data` of the events that the PingSource sent to the `event-display` Service:

 ```shell
 ☁️  cloudevents.Event